openshift/ansible-service-broker/docs/proposals/last-operation-description.md

 ## Introduction
-As per the OpenService Broker API spec, the last operation response can contain a description as well as a status [last operation response](https://github.com/openservicebrokerapi/servicebroker/blob/v2.12/spec.md#body).
+As per the OpenService Broker API spec, the last operation response can contain a description as well as a status: [last operation response](https://github.com/openservicebrokerapi/servicebroker/blob/v2.12/spec.md#body).
 This can provide useful information about what is happening during a broker action along with details of the overall progress.
-UI implementors could make valuable use of this information to provide a progress bar or just simply a log of actions to show progress.
+UI implementors could make valuable use of this information to provide an indicator of progress and provide feedback while long running actions are in progress.
+An example of a possible description is shown below:
 ```
 60%: succesfully created realm in keycloak
 ```